lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-sia.rst

 ..
-This is the beginning of a new tutorial focussing on learning to study variability using features of the Rubin Portal
+This is the beginning of a new tutorial focussing on learning to examine Rubin Calibrated exposures using features of the Rubin Portal

 ..
 Review the README on instructions to contribute.
 ..
 Review the style guide to keep a consistent approach to the documentation.